studioarmix/backplate/README.md

 ```

 ##### `error_handler?: (e: <Exception>) => <flask.Response>`
-Function to override default `error_handler`, which is the result of `backbone.create_error_handler`.
+Function to override default `error_handler`, which is the result of `backplate.create_error_handler`.

 ##### `json_output_handler?: (data: any, status: int, headers?: array<string>) => <flask.Response>`
-Function to override default `json_output_handler`, which is the result of `backbone.create_json_output_handler`.
+Function to override default `json_output_handler`, which is the result of `backplate.create_json_output_handler`.
 If manually specifying the `mediatypes` parameter, this override will not be effective.

 ##### `json_formatter?: (data: any, code: int) => dict`
 Function to override the default `json_formatter` function that is passed into the `error_handler` and `json_output_handler` creator methods.